-I currently make seven flavours (and Strawberry Jam in season), and they sell at the Petworth and Arundel Farmers’ Markets, at Cherry's Deli in Petworth, Elliotts' Coffee Shop in Chiddingfold, the Sussex Fine Food Co. in Henfield, Chalk Restaurant at Wiston and in the Fittleworth Community Shop.
+I currently make four flavours (and Strawberry Jam in season), and they sell at Cherry's Deli in Petworth, Elliotts' Coffee Shop in Chiddingfold, Chalk Restaurant at Wiston and in the Fittleworth Community Shop.
 I'm currently making delicious fragrant Quince & Peppercorn jelly which goes with pretty much anything from toast to cheese to game.

 Dark Orange, which is a chunky mixture of Seville oranges, other citrus fruits and a touch of molasses for a mature, traditional flavour.